boostorg/redis/README.md

 that ensures that  one operation is cancelled as soon as the other completes, these functions play the following roles

-* `connection::async_exec`: Execute commands by writing the request payload to the underlying stream and reading the response sent back by Redis.
+* `connection::async_exec`: Execute commands by queuing the request for writing and wait for the response sent back by Redis.
 It can be called from multiple places in your code concurrently.
-* `connection::async_run`: Coordinate the low-level IO (read and write) operations.
+* `connection::async_run`: Coordinate low-level read and write operations.
+More specifically, it will hand IO control to `async_exec` when a response arrives and to `aedis::connection::async_receive` when a server-push is received.
+  It will also trigger writes of pending requests when a reconnection occurs.
 It remains suspended until the connection is lost.

-The `async_exec` calls won't automatically fail when the connection is lost, instead, they will remain suspended until either `connection::cancel(operation::exec)` is called to cancel them all or a new connection is established and `async_run` is called again.
-Users can customise the desired behaviour by carefully choosing `aedis::resp3::request::config`.
-The role played by `async_run` becomes clearer with long-lived connections, which we will cover in the next section.
+By carefully choosing the flags `aedis::resp3::request::config` users can also express their desire to not automatically cancel pending requests when the connection is lost, giving the opportunity to reconnect and call `async_run` again after a failover to trigger their execution, perhaps in another Redis instance.
+Before we approach long-lived connections in the next section users will find it helpful to skim over the examples

+* intro.cpp: The Aedis hello-world program.
+Sends one command and quits the connection.
+* intro_tls.cpp: Same as intro.cpp but over TLS.
+* intro_sync.cpp: Shows how to use the connection class synchronously.
+* containers.cpp: Shows how to send and receive STL containers and how to use transactions.
+* serialization.cpp: Shows how to serialize types using Boost.Json.
+* resolve_with_sentinel.cpp: Shows how to resolve a master address using sentinels.
+* subscriber.cpp: Shows how to implement pubsub with reconnection re-subscription.
+* echo_server.cpp: A simple TCP echo server.
+* chat_room.cpp: A command line chat built on Redis pubsub.
+* low_level_sync.cpp: Sends a ping synchronously using the low-level API.
+* low_level_async.cpp: Sends a ping asynchronously using the low-level API.

+To avoid repetition code that is common to some examples has been grouped in common.hpp.
+The main function used in some async examples has been factored out in the main.cpp file.

 <a name="connection"></a>
 ## Connection

 For performance reasons we will usually want to perform multiple requests on the same connection.
-We can do this with the example above by decoupling the HELLO command and the call to `async_run` in a separate coroutine
+We can do this with the example above by decoupling the `HELLO` command and the call to `async_run` in a separate coroutine

 ```cpp